shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash-structures.md

 1. The structure can only be formed from start to finish.

-	You are not able to build new nodes on the hash chain anywhere but the end of the chain.
-Again, because the nodes are affected by the hash of the previous node, inserting a new node anywhere would completely change the data in all subsequent nodes.
+	You cannot build new nodes on the hash chain anywhere but at the end of the chain.
+Again, because the nodes are affected by the hash of the previous node, inserting a new node anywhere else would completely change the data and their corresponding hashes in all subsequent nodes.

 ## Merkle Tree